Find the Teapot, and look toward the galaxy’s center | EarthSky.org

-Modern stargazers have a hard time seeing a Centaur with a bow and arrow in the constellation Sagittarius.
+Modern stargazers have a hard time seeing a centaur with a bow and arrow in the constellation Sagittarius.
 But the Teapot – in the western half of Sagittarius – is easy to make out.
 The Teapot is an asterism, not a constellation, but a recognizable pattern of stars.
 It’s best viewed during the evening hours from about July to September.
 Find the Teapot, and you’ll be looking toward the center of our Milky Way galaxy.

 How can you find it?
 One thing to note is that – unlike some named star patterns – the Teapot actually looks like its name.
-It really resembles a Teapot:
+It really resembles a Teapot.
+As is true for nearly all objects in the night sky, you’ll find it more easily from a dark rural location.
+You’ll be looking southward in the evening from Earth’s Northern Hemisphere.
+If you’re in Earth’s Southern Hemisphere, look northward – closer to overhead – and turn the chart below upside-down.
+Want a more exact location for Sagittarius?
+We hear good things about Stellarium, which will let you set a date and time from your exact location on the globe.

 Because the sun passes in front of Sagittarius from about December 18 to January 20, the Teapot isn’t visible then.
-However, about a half year later – on July 1 – the Teapot climbs to its highest point for the night around midnight (1 a.m. daylight saving time), when it appears due south as seen from the Northern Hemisphere or due north as seen from the Southern Hemisphere.
+However, about half a year later – on July 1 – the Teapot climbs to its highest point for the night around midnight (1 a.m. daylight saving time), when it appears due south as seen from the Northern Hemisphere or due north as seen from the Southern Hemisphere.

 As seen from our mid-northern latitudes, the Teapot rises in the southeast about three hours before it climbs to its highest point, then sets in the southwest about three hours afterwards.